Our whakapapa

 Associate Professor Dr Rachel Wolfgramm is appointed as the Director of the Dame Mira Szászy Research Centre and connected us across many faculties and transdisciplinary projects with a particular focus on sustainability.

-In collaboration with UniServices, Rachel also developed and led the Te Waka Taua Rangatira Kahui PhD and postgradute cohort, the Aotearoa Māori Business Leaders Awards, and the Auckland Business School Matariki Celebration for 2022.
+In collaboration with UniServices, Rachel also developed and led the Te Waka Taua Rangatira Kahui PhD and postgraduate cohort, the Aotearoa Māori Business Leaders Awards, and the Auckland Business School Matariki Celebration for 2022.

-Although, now retired from the centre, Rachel continues to connect the centre with her research work, in particular, the Mana Wāhine Kaupapa Inquiry (WAI 2700), of whom Dame Mira Szászy was one of the original claimants.
+Although now retired from the centre, Rachel continues to connect the centre with her research work - in particular, the Mana Wāhine Kaupapa Inquiry (WAI 2700), of whom Dame Mira Szászy was one of the original claimants.

 2023